 The financial officers responsible for reporting in the business units and significant companies in the Group periodically receive accounting standards update bulletins.
-Specifically, in 2023 related to the management of financial and non-financial risks, there have been held courses on information security, diversity, respect and equal opportunities and training in good practices in data protection, the latter training aimed at data managers.
+Specifically, in 2024 related to the management of financial and non-financial risks, there have been held courses on the Code of Ethics and anti-corruption, covering more than 70% of the Group's employees, in addition to courses for executives on diversity, equality and respect, along with training on responsible leadership, data protection for information managers, and occasional courses on taxation and financial management.